Chinese orchestra: Suona

-Occasionally, koudi (口笛), xun (塤), haojiao (號角, horn), hailuo (海螺, conch shell) and xiao (蕭) would also be used according to the composition.
+Occasionally, koudi, xun, haojiao (horn), hailuo (conch shell) and xiao would also be used according to the composition.

-Percussion (打击乐)
+Percussion

 Like its Western counterpart, instruments used in the percussion section of the modern Chinese orchestra vary according to the musical work.
 The percussion section of the modern Chinese orchestra consists of two main parts: Chinese percussion and Western percussion.

-More often than not, musical works written for modern Chinese orchestra incorporate a large Western percussion section, including important roles for instruments like the timpani (定音鼓), bass drum (大军鼓), snare drum (小军鼓), etc. More obscure instruments in orchestral context like the mark tree (音树), vibraslap (弹簧盒), conga (康加鼓), cowbell (牛铃), etc. are also utilized in modern Chinese orchestra.
+More often than not, musical works written for modern Chinese orchestra incorporate a large Western percussion section, including important roles for instruments like the timpani, bass drum, snare drum, etc. More obscure instruments in orchestral context like the mark tree, vibraslap, conga, cowbell, etc. are also utilized in modern Chinese orchestra.
 Western percussion is considered an essential part of the Chinese orchestra percussion section.

 The history of Chinese percussion instruments is longer than any other section of traditional Chinese instruments.
 The character of the drum was first recorded in the ancient inscriptions on oracle bones and tortoise shells dating from the Shang dynasty.
 At that time (1562–1066 BC) more than 50 percent of Chinese instruments were percussive in nature.

 Percussion instruments produce sound through striking on the surface.
 Common materials used for making percussion instruments in the past were gold, rock, wood and bamboo.
-The more popular percussion instruments include the luo (锣, or gongs), gu (鼓, or drums), bo (cymbals), and bianzhong (编钟).
+The more popular percussion instruments include the luo, gongs, gu (drums), bo (cymbals), and bianzhong.

 Because of the richness of the timbre, sound and variety of Chinese percussion instruments, they are frequently used in Western-style musical compositions.
-A large gong can create a stately and imposing atmosphere; dramatic effects can be achieved with the tanggu (堂鼓), muyu (木鱼) and qing (磬) also can invoke an element of mystery.
+A large gong can create a stately and imposing atmosphere; dramatic effects can be achieved with the tanggu, muyu and qing also can invoke an element of mystery.

 In Chinese opera, the percussion section of the orchestra is particularly important, especially for martial scenes known as wu chang, or The player of the bangu, directs the rest of the orchestra through his different methods and positions of striking his instrument.
 He has control over the overall development of the action and creation of atmosphere, and is equivalent to the conductor of the Western orchestra.